nsip/retool-grid-component/EXPLICIT-RETOOL-INSTRUCTIONS.md

 4. ✅ JavaScript queries update the grid content
 5. ✅ **External state access works** - `stableGrid1.currentResponses` accessible in JavaScript
 6. ✅ **Backend integration ready** - Perfect for JavaScript-based data processing
+7. ✅ **Component reset works** - Reset state even when component not visible
-7. ✅ No crashes or "dead computer icon" errors
+8. ✅ No crashes or "dead computer icon" errors
-8. ✅ Grid is interactive (checkboxes clickable)
+9. ✅ Grid is interactive (checkboxes clickable)

 **You now have full programmatic control AND external state access for your grid component!**